 2. Keep software up to date

 It is essential to install software updates for programs and operating systems regularly.
-You can enable automatic updates to your operating system, applications, as well as web browsers and their plug-ins.
+You can enable automatic updates to your operating system, applications, as well as web browsers, including Chrome and Chrome alternatives, and their plug-ins.
 By doing regular updates, you will get the latest security patch.

 3. Use antivirus as one of the defenses in cyber security